orval-labs/orval/docs/src/pages/reference/cli.md

 ## orval reference

-orval provides a set of options that allow you to generate your models or the api calls of your application.
+orval provides a set of options that allow you to generate your models or the API calls of your application.
 This page contains a complete list of all orval options available.

 To download and install orval, [follow the instructions here](../installation).